 - Classy typeface

-Combining minimalist, colorful illustrations with all-caps, elegant typography ensures ASANTE's product will turn heads.
+Combining minimalist, colorful illustrations with all-caps, elegant typography, and almost free-hand, free-flowing illustration, ensures ASANTE's product will turn heads.

 - Evocative design

 - Merger of contemporary and traditional

 "Benca" is the act of blessing or invoking divine grace on someone that basically turned into a daily habit (like a coffee!) for residents of the Brazilian countryside; those that acknowledge the undeniable authority of their elderly relatives.